The Great Plains IDeA-CTR BERD Core Presents:

 Precision Medicine Workshop

-The 2020 Precision Medicine Workshop, presented by the BERD Core of the Great Plains IDeA-CTR, brings in two world-recognized experts to present their research with the aim to translate precision medicine into improvements in health care across the clinical and translational spectrum.
-This workshop is broken into two parts, an AM and a PM session, focusing on different aspects of precision medicine and emerging technology.
-This workshop is open to all interested parties and has no registration fee.
+The 2020 Precision Medicine Workshop, presented by the BERD Core of the Great Plains IDeA-CTR, featured two globally recognized experts to present their research with the aim to translate precision medicine into improvements in health care across the clinical and translational spectrum.
+This workshop included an AM and a PM session, focusing on different aspects of precision medicine and emerging technology.
+This highly attended workshop included more than 240 registered attendees from across the country.

 Morning Session: Artificial Intelligence, Machine Learning, and Precision Medicine